Kkies/predicting_craiglist_car_prices/README.md

 ![Price_car_type](https://user-images.githubusercontent.com/62824675/93013192-f6851500-f55a-11ea-92e0-a673f413bc50.png)

+The highest median resale price belongs to pickup trucks, followed by trucks.
+Coupes, vans, and SUVS have lower median resale prices than the trucks.
+Pickup trucks and trucks also have the largest spread of resale prices.

 there is a significant difference between vehicle color by states there is a significant difference between car manufacturer by states